 Safe Hiking Resources

 Hiking safely in the mountains (or otherwise) is something that all hikers need to be aware of.
-We’ve sourced a few of our favorite resources that provide good tips for hiking.
+In this guide to hiking in Taiwan, we sourced a few of our favorite resources that provide good tips for hiking.
 Many of these are not Taiwan-specific and we know some of the content is irrelevant (there are no moose in Taiwan), but they do help provide context to what you’re getting into when you venture into the Great Outdoors!

 - Safety Tips for Hiking – Parks Canada